kratenko/lovem/draft/31-frames-on-the-stack.md

 ## Stack manipulation for calls
 We still need to push our frame information on that stack as well.
 This gets a little messy, as you can witness in the code above.
-For the call, w are moving the frame information below the parameters, after those have been pushed.
+For the call, we are moving the frame information below the parameters, after those have been pushed.
 What happens?
 Let us take a look.
 The following is an attempt to illustrate the contents of the stack during function call and return.
 There are 5 states of the stack during execution listed from left to right.
 Values are pushed to the top.